PamanGie/yolov8_knowledge_distillation/README.md

 4. datasets / labels / val

 please read the readme file that I wrote on each folder, therefore you understand.

+## Known Bug
+This program is somehow repeating the training process after it ends.
+Therefore, after the training is complete, please close your command prompt.
+Please let me know if you can help fix this issue.
+Thanks.